Fudgy Oreo Brownies

 What can I substitute Oreos with?

-If you don’t have Oreos you can use any creme-filled chocolate cookies.
+If you don’t have Oreos, you can use any creme-filled chocolate cookies.
+Most grocery stores have their own cheaper brand of cookies which are pretty much identical to Oreos.

-Yes, but keep in mind the cooking time and thickness of the brownies will change depending on how big or small of a pan you use.
-If you want to use a 9×13-inch baking pan, I suggest doubling up the recipe so the brownies aren’t too thin.
+Yes, but keep in mind that the cooking time and thickness of the brownies will change depending on the size of the pan you use.
+If you prefer to use a 9×13-inch baking pan, I suggest doubling the recipe to prevent the brownies from being too thin.

 These Oreo brownies combine crushed Oreo cookies with baking staples to make rich, decadent, fudgy brownies.
-Made with one bowl in under 30 minutes!
+They bake in under 30 minutes.
+Watch the video below to see how I make it in my kitchen!

 Prep: 5 minutes